Usages of standard dashboard nodes¶

 Save and execute the flow.

-The Statechart node allows you to create a bar chart to visualize numeric values in relation, together with state represented by color.
-For more information, refer to the info tab of statechart node.
+The "linear gauge" node allows you to create a linear gauge with high or low limits and animated sliding pointer.
+For more information, refer to the info tab of linear gauge node.

 -